Stocks slump on Wall Street as Fed steps up inflation fight - KESQ

 AP Business Writers

-Short-term Treasury yields pushed further into multiyear highs after the central bank raised its short-term rate by three-quarters of a point.
-The Fed also said it now expects its benchmark rate to be a full percentage point higher by the end of the year than it had predicted in June.
+Short-term Treasury yields pushed further into multiyear highs after the central bank raised its benchmark rate by three-quarters of a point.
+The Fed also said it now expects that rate to be a full percentage point higher by the end of the year than it had predicted in June.

 “We have got to get inflation behind us,” Fed Chair Jerome Powell said during a press conference.
 “I wish there were a painless way to do that.
 There isn’t.”